Jordhy Thompson

-Jordhy Eduardo Thompson Dávila (born 10 August 2004) is a Chilean footballer who plays as a winger for Colo-Colo and the Chile national under-20 football team.
+Jordhy Eduardo Thompson Dávila (born 10 August 2004) is a Chilean footballer who plays as a forward for Russian side Orenburg.

 Club career

 A left-footed winger from the Colo-Colo youth system, Thompson made his debut in a Chilean Primera División match against Ñublense on 1 May 2021 at the age of sixteen, due to Colo-Colo's first team having seventeen players unavailable due to the COVID-19 pandemic.
 He scored his first professional goal in a match against Deportes Copiapó on 22 January 2023.

+In 2024, Thompson moved to Russia, signing on loan with Orenburg on a deal for six months with an option to buy, with the deal in halt pending Thompson's court case.
+On 3 January 2024, Orenburg signed a lease agreement with Colo Colo for Thompson.
+According to Orenburg's sporting director Dmitri Andreyev, if it weren't for the legal controversy involving the player, the club couldn't have afforded to lease him.

+On 3 June 2024, Orenburg exercised their option to buy him, and signed Thompson on a permanent basis.

 International career

+Thompson represented Chile at under-15 level in the 2019 South American Championship.

 In December 2021, he represented Chile U20 at Copa Rául Coloma Rivas, playing three matches.
 In September 2022, he made 2 appearances in the Costa Cálida Supercup.
 In the 2022 South American Games, he made one appearance.